schibsted/account-sdk-android/ui/README.md

     - A password is needed to login/sign-up.

 ### Configuration
 All flows requires a `UiConfiguration` object to be initialized.
 This can be created by using the `UiConfiguration.Builder`.
-Instantiate this either by using the constructor or read the required fields from the manifest like this: `UiConfiguration.Builder.fromManifest(appContext)`.
+Instantiate this either by using the constructor or read the required fields from the `AndroidManifest.xml` like this: `UiConfiguration.Builder.fromManifest(appContext)`.

 #### Reading the configuring from the manifest
  * `schacc_client_name` is the name of your application, for instance it is displayed on the terms and conditions screen as "I accept the terms and conditions for SPID and _yourAppName_"
  * `schacc_phone_prefix` is used as the default phone prefix to display in case of passwordless login using a phone number.

+#### Deeplink
+You have to define two strings in your `string.xml` file which will be used by the ui sdk manifest to build the deeplink intent filters.
  * `schacc_redirect_scheme` is the scheme used for redirects (and deep links back to your application).
 This can be found in SPiD Self Service.
 Example: `spid-xxxxxxxxxxxxx`
  * `schacc_redirect_host` The host used for redirects.
 Can be found in Self Service.
 Example: `login`.